 Film, Television and Concert Composer.

-Lewis's violinist mother Phyllis Burstein, his Uncle Sam and Aunts Queen and Gladys left school in their teens to play in silent movie picture-houses in 1920s London.
-Lewis grew up hearing tales of these extraordinary times and is delighted to take the family full circle by composing new scores for some wonderful vintage silents and performing them live with picture in the old-fashioned way.
+My half-Russian violinist mother Phyllis Burstein, my Uncle Sam and Aunts Queen and Gladys left school in their teens to play in silent movie picture-houses in 1920s London.
+I grew up hearing tales of these extraordinary times and have been delighted to take the family full circle by composing new scores for some wonderful vintage silents and performing them live with picture in the old-fashioned way.

 "Phyllis and her siblings left school at fourteen or fifteen, the musicians among them finding immediate employment in the local picture-houses – they weren’t called cinemas then – which all needed pianists and small bands to accompany the silent movies.
 Queen went on to become Musical Director for two picture-houses in Earlswood and Tooting, scouring publishing houses for suitable sheet music and compiling playlists for the ever-changing programmes.

 Phyllis was fourteen when she got her first job.
 She arrived for work and was told to play the violin solo in the big love scene.
 I think it may have been the first time she had ever been into a picture-house.
 Certainly by the time the love scene came she was so mesmerized by the whole thing that she stood gazing at the screen, her arms hanging down beside her, violin in one hand, bow in the other, and forgot to play a single note.
 In the interval a heavy hand fell upon her shoulder; it was the manager and she was marched outside and given the sack on the spot!